 California public employees have a right to truthful information about their constitutional rights and cannot exercise those rights without first knowing what those rights are.
 The state cannot undermine this right by erecting Gag Rule statutes between employers and employees.

-Now, Mike and Tory are fighting back in a federal lawsuit to affirm their right to stop supporting a union against their will and to receive truthful information from their employer about constitutional rights that affect their employment.
+Mike and Tory fought back in a federal lawsuit to affirm their right to stop supporting a union against their will and to receive truthful information from their employer about constitutional rights that affect their employment.

 Mike contacted the California Policy Center (CPC), which educates workers about their First Amendment rights.
 CPC referred them to PLF and the Liberty Justice Center, who agreed to jointly represent Mike and Tory free of charge.
 The Liberty Justice Center represented Mark Janus at the Supreme Court and, with PLF, continues to fight for the rights of workers to opt out of government unions, control how their dollars are spent, and know their constitutional rights.